nadlambino/laravel-uploadable/README.md

 }
 ```

-Now, everytime you create a `Post` and there is a file included in your request,
+Now, everytime you create or update a post, it will automatically upload the file included in your request
-it will automatically upload the file and save the details in `uploads` table.
+and save the details in `uploads` table.

 Files from the request should have the following request names: